Circular migration: South Africa

 In South Africa, circular migration exists partly because of the population mobility associated with Apartheid.
 Cheap labor for men existed primarily in mines and industry in urban areas, pulling men from rural areas around the country.
 However, their family members who were unemployed were legally bound to remain their rural villages, thus establishing a pattern of circular migration that continues to this day.
 The mining and industrial centres attract workers from rural areas within South Africa as well as rural areas in neighboring countries.
 There is a minimum of 2.5 million legal migrants, but the number of undocumented workers is likely very high, and 55% of households in 2001 had at least one temporary migrant.

 In recent years, the number of female circular migrants has increased rapidly.
 In the second half of the nineteenth century, South Africa's internal policies permitted only men to legally migrate to the city.
-The influx control was lifted in 1986, thus paving the way for women to begin migrating to urban areas.
+"Influx control" measures were lifted in 1986, thus paving the way for women to begin migrating to urban areas.
 However, the change first affected permanent migration patterns, as female circular migration did not begin to increase substantially until over a decade later, mostly because of changing economic conditions.
 Overall, mobility in South Africa is high and continues to grow, as circular migration is carried out to look for work and raise children in areas with better schools.